marchon/qtumbook/part1/qtum-docker.md

 # QTUM Docker Container

-For this book we have built a docker image to gaurantee a consistent environment, so it's easier to follow the examples.
+For this book we have built a docker image to guarantee a consistent environment, so it's easier to follow the examples.
 The docker container includes `qtumd`, as well as all the tools you'll need for the rest of this book.

+If you do not have docker installed you can get it at https://www.docker.com/get-docker

-Download the latest container image:
+Once docker is installed you can Download the latest container image with the following command:

 ```
 docker pull hayeah/qtumportal:latest